Afradapis: Description

 Estimates of adult weight for Afradapis range from 2.1kg to 3.3kg.
 These estimates have been derived from prosimian-specific regression questions, which calculate body mass based on the area of M1 area and length M2.
 Compared to other caenopithecids, Afradapis evolutionarily lost P2, resulting in a 2.1.2.3 lower dental formula.
 Afradapis possesses an astragalus with a strongly sloping fibular facet that resembles those of extant lorises.
 This morphology has been attributed to slow-climbing arboreal locomotion seen in living lorises.
 Afradapis also differs from other caenopithecid adapiforms in their dental anatomy in the following ways: possession of tall and trenchant upper and lower third premolars, a variably present mesoconid on lower molars (usually on M1), a lack of metastylids on M1-3, and large hypocones and prehypocristae present on all upper molars.

 The mandible of Afradapis differs from other caenopithecid adapiforms in having a deep yet short corpus, a well-developed masseteric fossa, a fused manibudlar symphysis, and a short condylar neck with a low condyle relative to the lower tooth row.
 Based on the known fossils of this taxon, there is no evidence of canine dimorphism in Afradapis, which suggests that Afradapis was not sexually dimorphic like some North American adapiforms.
 Afradpais is also characterized by elaborate shearing crests on its molars, which is indicative of a folivorous diet.
 Because Afradapis seemingly shares many traits with anthropoids, researchers initially considered it to possibly be an anthropoid during initial investigations.
 Nonetheless, these similarities appear to be cases of convergent evolution, confirmed by both phylogeny and niche modeling.

-Paleoecology and geography
+Biogeography

 Afradapis is considered to have existed throughout Afro-Arabia in the late Eocene after a dispersal from the Europe via the Tethys Sea.

+Palaeobiology

+Diet

 Collectively, its elaborate shearing crests, relatively large body size, and postcranial anatomy indicative of slow-climbing all strongly suggests that Afradapis was nearly exclusively folivorous.
 Given Kay’s Threshold, which posits that living primates over 500 grams tend to be folivores, the dietary behavior and body size estimates of Afradapis collectively support the reconstruction of Afradpis as relatively large bodied folivore.

+Activity pattern

 Niche modeling studies also reveal that Afradapis was most likely diurnal that probably competed for food resources with African anthropoids.

+Locomotion

+The astragalar morphology of Afradapis longicristatus is similar to that of modern lorises, suggesting that it used a similar locomotory style of slow, cautious movement involving hindlimb suspension and strong pedal grasping.
+It is likely that this method of locomotion was an adaptation for stealth that made the animal difficult to detect by predators.